 But the world faces a shortage of teachers.
-According to UNESCO, nearly 70 million school teachers are required to provide every child with primary and secondary education by 2030.
+According to UNESCO, 69 million teachers are needed to provide every child with primary and secondary education by 2030.

 In addition, a large number of teachers don’t have the required knowledge or pedagogical skills to teach effectively, which ultimately affects children’s learning.